opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-PERT-View.md

  in the **Concepts** online help.

-When on the **PERT** screen, it displays the job dependency relationships and the job\'s current status in simple schedules.
+When on the **PERT** screen, it displays the job dependency relationships and the job's current status in simple schedules.
 In order for the schedule and jobs information to display in the **PERT** view, you **must** first select a schedule within another view (e.g., **List** or **Matrix**) and activate the **Listen for selection changes